shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-036 | simple drum beat, with sine wave in speed | "Bullfrog Concerto" 037 | a basic beat, with a little tweaking | "Oskar Grouch: Final Boss" 038 | simple beat with some synth chords, then everything gets weird | "Super Mario Panic Attack"
+036 | simple drum beat, with sine wave in speed | "Bullfrog Concerto" 037 | a basic beat, with a little tweaking | "Oskar Grouch: Final Boss" 038 | simple beat with some synth chords, then everything gets weird | "Super Mario Panic Attack" 039 | resurrecting a busted pattern playing on a sax sample | "Insect Urinal"